mithon42/Full-Stack-Development/README.md

 # Full-Stack-Development
-Larning new jarny for full-stack development.
+Learning new journey for full-stack development.